Kaavyyaaaa/KLearns/README.md

-In this repositry I am going to add simple web dev projects which help me in learning and understanding concepts in a deeper level.
+In this repository, I will add simple web dev projects that help me learn and understand concepts more deeply.